Biodiversity Net Gain

 Work with us to achieve biodiversity net gain

-Our ecologists are trained in Biodiversity Net Gain Assessment, providing up to date advice on current guidelines and calculations using the Defra Metric.
+Our ecologists are trained in Biodiversity Net Gain Assessment, providing up to date advice on current guidelines and calculations using the Statutory Metric.
 We undertake detailed baseline survey work and mapping to support the assessment process, using the most relevant and widely accepted habitat classification techniques.

 Native Ecology know that development can achieve a measurable contribution towards reaching biodiversity net gain targets within Local Plans.
 This is why we work closely with our clients to ensure that our ecological knowledge and experience is incorporated throughout the lifespan of a development project.